Introduction

 https://leetcode.cn/problem-list/59jEaTgw/ | https://leetcode.com/list/9zwo3ww5/ |

-I recommend following the Beginner's Learning Plan or the Quick Mastery Learning Plan for structured learning.
-These plans include categorized problem lists, and both the VSCode Extension and Jetbrains Extension integrate these learning plans to facilitate user access.
+I suggest following the Beginner's Learning Plan or Quick Mastery Learning Plan for structured learning.
+These plans include categorized problem lists, and the VSCode Plugin and JetBrains Plugin integrate these learning plans for convenient use by readers in need.

 About the Author

-I am labuladong, the author of the fucking-algorithm repository.
-Readers often call me "Dong Ge."
-I pioneered the framework-thinking approach to problem-solving and have frequently topped the GitHub Trending list, currently earning 125k stars.
+I am labuladong, the author of the fucking-algorithm repository, commonly referred to as "Dong Ge" by readers.
+I pioneered the framework thinking approach to problem-solving and have topped GitHub Trending multiple times, currently with over 125k stars.

 1. Supports Algorithm Visualization